Formation and Evolution of Compact Object Binaries in AGN Disks: Abstract

 \section{Abstract}

 The astrophysical origin of gravitational wave (GW) events discovered by LIGO/VIRGO remains an outstanding puzzle.
 In active galactic nuclei (AGN), compact-object binaries form, evolve, and interact with a dense star cluster and a gas disk.
-While most binaries are soft and get disrupted by binary-single interactions, an important question is whether and how binaries can merge in these environments.
+An important question is whether and how binaries merge in these environments.
 To address this question, we have performed one-dimensional $N$-body simulations combined with a semi-analytical model which includes the formation, disruption, and evolution of binaries self-consistently.
 We point out that binaries can form in single-single interactions by the dissipation of kinetic energy in a gaseous medium.
 This ``gas capture'' binary formation channel contributes up to $97\,\%$ of gas-driven mergers and leads to a high merger rate in AGN disks even without pre-existing binaries.
-We find the merger rate to be in the range $\sim 0.02-60\,\mathrm{Gpc^{-3}yr^{-1}}$, whose high end corresponds to top heavy initial mass functions, highly anisotropic initial BH distribution, short AGN lifetime, and large AGN disk sizes.
+We find the merger rate to be in the range $\sim 0.02-60\,\mathrm{Gpc^{-3}yr^{-1}}$.
 The results are insensitive to the assumptions on gaseous hardening processes: we find that once they are formed, binaries merge efficiently via binary-single interactions even if these gaseous processes are neglected.
 We find that the average number of mergers per BH is $0.4$, and the probability for repeated mergers in 30 Myr is $\sim 0.21-0.45$.
 High BH masses due to repeated mergers, high eccentricities, and a significant Doppler drift of GWs are promising signatures which distinguish this merger channel from others.
 Furthermore, we find that gas-capture binaries reproduce the distribution of LMXBs in the Galactic center, including an outer cutoff at $\sim1$ pc due to the competition between migration and hardening by gas torques.

 \keywords{ binaries: close -- gravitational waves --galaxies: active -- methods: numerical -- stars: black holes }